 Bluetooth OBD2 Scan Tool on Amazon

-Panlong Bluetooth OBD2 OBDII Car Diagnostic Scanner Check Engine Light for Android – Compatible with Torque Pro
+Panlong OBD2 Scanner Bluetooth OBDII Diagnostic Tool Car Code Reader Turn Off Check Engine Light Support Android Torque App

-There is also many budget stand alone scan tools that will quickly scan and clear engine codes.
+There are also many budget stand alone scan tools that will quickly scan and clear engine codes.

 The light will likely come back in most cases if the problem is not fixed.

-For those on a budget a low-cost Bluetooth scan tool can be a good option since they can also show the problem a vehicle is having.
+For those on a budget, a low-cost Bluetooth scan tool can be a good option since it can also show the problem a vehicle is having.

 Do you have a good method for resetting a check engine light?
 Let us know in the comments below.